Planetbiru/MagicObject/manual/includes/_database-migration.md

 php import.php
 ```

-MagicObject will create a database query that is saved into a file named `db.sql`.
-The data is taken from the `database_source` but the table and column names have been adjusted to the `database_target`.
-This query can be run in the `database_target`.
-If you want to empty a table before importing data, you can add a pre_import_script to each table.
-Keep in mind that all pre_import_scripts will be executed before MagicObject starts importing data.
+MagicObject will generate SQL queries based on the configuration in `import.yml`.
+These queries are written into `db.sql`.
+The data is read from the `databaseSource`, while table and column names are automatically mapped to the `databaseTarget`.
+The resulting `db.sql` file can then be executed on the `databaseTarget`.

+If you want to clear a table before importing data, you can define a `preImportScript` for that table.
+All preImportScripts will be executed before MagicObject starts the data import process.

-If the database is too complex, users can use the PicoDatabaseUtilMySql::autoConfigureImportData() method to create a configuration template to avoid missing table and column names.
-Users simply specify the source database and the target database.
-MagicObject will check the tables and columns in both databases.
-If a table exists in the target database but not in the source database, MagicObject will write ??? as its source name.
-Users can manually change the name of this table.
-In the same table, if a column exists in the target database but not in the source database, MagicObject will write ??? as its source name.
-Users can manually change the name of this column.
+For more complex databases, you can use the method `PicoDatabaseUtilMySql::autoConfigureImportData()` to generate a configuration template.
+This method compares the source and target databases and automatically maps tables and columns.
+If a table exists in the target but not in the source, MagicObject will mark its source as `???`.
+Likewise, if a column exists in the target table but not in the source, its source will be marked as `???`.
+You can then manually adjust these placeholders in the configuration file.

+In addition to generating an SQL file, users can also choose to **execute the generated queries directly on the target database**.
+This allows the import process to be performed automatically without the need to run the resulting `db.sql` file manually.

 Here is an example of how to create a database import configuration template.